-“Women's tops”, “women's swimsuits”, “women's shorts” and “women's dresses” are great product-focused keywords.
+“Women's tops,” “women's swimsuits,” “women's shorts,” and “women's dresses” are great product-focused keywords.
 But they are too general and do not show clear buying intent.
-This means that (1) their search volume and competition are probably higher and it will be more difficult to rank for them, and (2) even if you do rank for them, there is no guarantee that the people who land on your website will want to buy something.
+This means that their search volume and competition are probably higher and it will be more difficult to rank for them.
+Also, even if you do rank for them, there is no guarantee that the people who land on your website will want to buy something.

-You can repeat the process for another broader (but relevant) keyword that came up earlier, like “women's shorts”.
+You can repeat the process for another broader (but relevant) keyword like “women's shorts.”

 If you want to take your research a step further, you can type “women’s shorts size 12” in the search field.

 You will immediately see a list of search queries about different fabrics, colors, and brands.
 These are extremely specific keywords that show clear commercial intent.
 And since they are long-tail keywords, their search volume is probably lower.
 This means that they will be easier to rank for.
 Then, once you do, they will drive targeted traffic (i.e. one that converts) to your Shopify store.

 I could go on.
 But I believe I proved my point - the process (of finding keyword ideas using Amazon's autocomplete feature) is a marvelous rabbit whole and I highly recommend you explored it!
 What is more, this is not the only way to leverage Amazon’s power.
 You can also explore Amazon’s category and product pages.

 How can exploring Amazon's category pages benefit you?

 Select a category that is closely related to what you sell.
 I will use “Beauty and Personal Care” as an example.